sachaoregan/MPA-climate-text-analysis/README.md

 ## Manual PDF data pull
 PDFs were searched manually for information pertaining to climate change effects analysis, planning, and monitoring.
 The data were collated in the file `manual-pdf-data-pull.csv`.
 222 PDFs were searched.
 The meaning of the column headings in the file `manual-pdf-data-pull.csv` is described below:

-`sort_order` - random sort order assigned to the PDFs in the script `science_terms_plots.R`.
-PDFs were searched in this order (excluding PDF 219 ["1024_Biscayne_National_Park.pdf"], which was searched prior to generating the random order numbers)

 `disc_of_climate_effects_on_park_ecological` - did the PDF discuss any past, present, or future ecological effects of climate change on the park.
 Not discriminating on level of detail.
 Yes/No.

 `disc_of_climate_effects_on_park_physical` -  did the PDF discuss any past, present, or future physical effects of climate change on the park.
 Not discriminating on level of detail.
 Yes/No.